skyssolutions/lynxchan/src/be/Readme.md

 Settings files that goes into the settings directory:
 `general.json`: contains general settings for the application.
 Holds the following settings:
 * `useHttp2`(Boolean): if true, the engine will use HTTP2 for HTTPS.
 * `trustedProxies`(Array): list of ips of the trusted proxies.
 Trusted proxies will have the x-forwarded-for taken in account to get the ip.
 By default, localhost and the lynxchan cluster master are also trusted proxies.
+Also, if the first trusted proxy is '*', then all requests will be treated as coming from trusted proxies.
 * `dontProcessLinks`(Boolean): when set to true, links on posts won't be processed into hyperlinks.
 * `fileLimit`(Number): total limit of uploaded files on the whole site.
 Defaults to 1000.
 * `verbose`(Boolean): if true, will activate all verbose modes.